Hackers Can Turn Amazon Echo Into a Covert Listening Device

 "Amazon Echo still a covert listening device"

-Holy Possessed Toaster (talkie anyone) (Score:2)
+Holy Possessed Toaster (talkie anyone) (Score:3)

 How many average consumer devices can't be compromised with physical access to the hardware?